hashicorp/go-plugin/docs/extensive-go-plugin-tutorial.md

 }
 ~~~

 The `ProtocolVersion` here is used in order to maintain compatibility with your current plugin versions.
 It's basically like an API version.
 If you increase this, you will have two options.
-Don't accept lower protocol versions nor switch to the version number and use a different client implementation for a lower version than for a higher version.
+Don't accept lower protocol versions or switch to the version number and use a different client implementation for a lower version than for a higher version.
 This way you will maintain backwards compatibility.

 The `MagicCookieKey` and `MagicCookieValue` are used for a basic handshake which the comment is talking about.
 You have to set this **ONCE** for your application.
 Never change it again, for if you do, your plugins will no longer work.
 For uniqueness sake, I suggest using UUID.

 `Cmd` is one of the most important parts about a plugin.
-Basically how plugins work is that they boil down to a compiled binary which is executed and starts an RPC server.
+Basically how plugins work is that they boil down to a compiled binary which starts an RPC server.
 This is where you will have to define the binary which will be executed and does all this.
 Since this is all happening locally, (please keep in mind that Go-plugins only support localhost, and for a good reason), these binaries will most likely sit next to your application's binary or in a pre-configured global location.
 Something like:  `~/.config/my-app/plugins`.
 This is individual for each plugin of course.
 The plugins can be autoloaded via a discovery function given a path and a glob.

 And last but not least is the `Plugins` map.
 This map is used in order to identify a plugin called `Dispense`.
 This map is globally available and must stay consistent in order for all the plugins to work: